harakas/amd_igpu_yolo_v8/README.md

 Written "output.jpg"
 ```

-As you can see the performance I get on my `AMD Ryzen 3 5400U with Radeon Graphics` for yolov8n is about 50fps (0.02 seconds per image).
+As you can see the performance I get on my `AMD Ryzen 3 5400U with Radeon Graphics` for 640x640 yolov8n is about 50fps (0.02 seconds per image).
+It is possible to create a model for smaller images by specifying a different `imgsz` at the model export.
+For 320x320 yolov8n I get about 140 fps.

 I hope this example was of help to you.
 Good luck!